kevinbgreene/functional-data-js/PART_ONE.md

-# Function Data Structures in JavaScript
+# Function Data Structures in JavaScript: The Basics

 ## Once Upon a Time